-Instrumental Ensemble.
+Instrumental Ensemble: Orchestra.
 Chapel programs, recruiting trips, concerts, recitals, and the accompanying of various seminary choral groups comprise the activities of this group.
 Membership is based upon musicianship and instrumental skills of interested persons within the seminary family.
+This ensemble sometimes functions as a class depending on student interest.